andrew/ultimate-awesome/README.md

 - [awesome-rollup-economics](https://github.com/niluferokay/awesome-rollup-economics) - A list of resources for understanding the economics of rollups.
 - [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-nullstack](https://github.com/nullstack/awesome-nullstack) - :sparkling_heart: All awesome resources involving the awesome Nullstack.
+- [awesome-nollm](https://github.com/oagoulart/awesome-nollm) - Awesome list of software not using LLMs or similar features.
 - [awesome-ai-gtm](https://github.com/ong/awesome-ai-gtm) - A curated guide to the new generation of AI GTM tools.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
+- [awesome-compound-ai-systems](https://github.com/outerport/awesome-compound-ai-systems) - Papers about infrastructure (deployment & serving) and systems for compound AI .
 - [awesome-eletronica-pt](https://github.com/Pakequis/awesome-eletronica-pt) - Awesome Eletrônica em Português.
 - [awesome-polis](https://github.com/patcon/awesome-polis) - Community list of awesome projects, apps, tools and more related to Polis.
 - [awesome-ml](https://github.com/PetroIvaniuk/awesome-ml) - List of interesting links about ML Algorithms, Data Science, Network Analysis, and others.